Cudahy station: History

 After Patrick Cudahy's meat-packing partnership with John Plankinton ended, Patrick and his brother John bought land south of Milwaukee to start a new meat-packing operation.
-They needed transportation, so they built near the Chicago and Northwestern's existing rail line, and they persuaded to the railroad to add a depot near their plant, even donating land for the depot.
+They needed transportation, so they built near the Chicago and Northwestern's existing rail line, and they persuaded the railroad to add a depot near their plant, even donating land for the depot.

 The station opened in September 1892.
 In 1893, a Queen Anne Revival depot designed by architect J. B. Berry was added to the station.
 The depot, located on the southbound platform, included separate men's and women's waiting rooms, a telegrapher's office, and storage space in the attic.
-Characteristics that mark it Queen Anne are the stained glass windows, the bay window at the end, the ornate brackets under the eaves, and the chimneys.
+Characteristics that mark it as Queen Anne are the stained glass windows, the bay window at the end, the ornate brackets under the eaves, and the chimneys.

-Service to the station ended by 1957 and the depot was condemned in 1971 due to its state of disrepair.
-The following year the Cudahy Historical Society was formed to restore and preserve the building as a museum and community center and in 1978 the historical society acquired the deed to the Depot.
-In 1983 it became a Milwaukee County Registered Landmark and was added to the National Register of Historic Places in 2013.
+Service to the station ended by 1957, and the depot was condemned in 1971 due to its state of disrepair.
+The following year the Cudahy Historical Society was formed to restore and preserve the building as a museum and community center and in 1978, the historical society acquired the deed to the depot.
+In 1983, it became a Milwaukee County Registered Landmark and was added to the National Register of Historic Places in 2013.